There are currently no products in your cart.

 Focus on the Project

-over 100 gear motors on the baggage handling system supplied by NORD Gear Corporation.
-The many conveyor belts are equipped with either 90.1 series helical-bevel or 92.1/93.1 2-stage helical bevel gear motors, many with distributed drive controls.
+over 100 gear motors on the baggage handling system supplied by NORD Drivesystems.
+The many conveyor belts are equipped with either 90.1 series helical bevel or 92.1/93.1 2-stage helical bevel gear motors, many with distributed drive controls.

 Integrated dynamic brake control is necessary in queue conveyor segments of the baggage handling system.
 This is needed for rapid starting and stopping of the conveyors as baggage travels through the system.
 Each NORD motor frame size has a number of available brake sizes and a multitude of options.
 NORD brakemotors with distributed control AC drives have the brake rectifier integrated directly into the AC drive.
 This eliminates the need for the standard brake rectifiers and associated brake control relay circuits.